Pangolin BEYOND Advanced

 Finally, the expression always returns nil

-and Channel menus; they will never be sent.)
+and Channel menus; messages will never be sent.)

 Once you have this expression saved, try playing a track on the Master Player, adjust the pitch fader, and watch BEYOND smoothly and precisely track the BPM of the music being played.